5 Letter Words That Start With FLO

 flowk

-Noun : Archaic form of fluke. (type of worm) [A lucky or improbable occurrence, with the implication that the occurrence could not be repeated.]
+Noun : Archaic form of fluke (type of worm).
+[A lucky or improbable occurrence that could probably never be repeated.]

 flore